CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a strong skill description that clearly articulates specific capabilities (log correlation, timeline reconstruction, anomaly detection), covers relevant data types, and provides explicit trigger conditions.
-It uses proper third-person voice throughout and includes natural keywords that security professionals would use.
-The description is well-structured with a clear what/when separation.
+It uses proper third-person voice throughout and includes both a 'what' and 'when' clause with natural trigger terms that security professionals would use.

 DimensionReasoningScore